dorkodu/sage/paper/4 -- Type System.md

 }
 ```

 Where `name` is an attribute that will yield a **string** value, while `age` will yield an **integer** value.
-And `id` is a flex-typed attribute, which means it has no constraints.
+And `id` is a flex-typed attribute, which means it has no restrictions for its return value.

-> Do not forget that **strict-types or any constraints are optional**.
+> Do not forget that **strict-types or any other constraint is optional**.
 You do not need to set a type constraint for each attribute you define.
-Here we did not dictate anything for `id` attribute.
+Here we did not dictate any expectation for the value of `id` attribute.

 Only attributes, acts and links which are declared on that entity type may validly be queried.